queer-community-allies/queer-community-allies/donate/index.md

 menu-title: Donate
 ---

-November 20 to December 30, 2020
-2nd Annual HOLIDAY DONATION DRAWING!

-Every $10 you donate to Queer Community Allies is one entry in our holiday drawing! (ie $100=10 entries!)

-The prize: gift card bundle for local businesses
- Drawing: Thursday December 31

-All donations will support ongoing projects, provide care package items and swag for GSAs (2020-2021), and be a starting fund for efforts in the 2021-2022 school year, post-COVID!

-*Queer Community Allies board members and volunteers are ineligible for prize(s).

 There are multiple ways to donate to Queer Community Allies!
 Check out one of the links below.
 Our EIN is `84-2519026`

 <a target="_blank" href="https://donorbox.org/queer-community-allies-donations"><img src="https://d1iczxrky3cnb2.cloudfront.net/button-medium-blue.png" /></a>
 - [Donate via PayPal](/donate/paypal)
 - [Donate via Venmo](/donate/venmo)

+Thank you to everyone who participated in our holiday donation drive!
+We raised over $800!
+All donations will support ongoing projects, provide care package items and swag for GSAs (2020-2021), and be a starting fund for efforts in the 2021-2022 school year, post-COVID.
 ![2020 Holiday Drawing](/files/holidaydrawingsmall.jpg)